What Is PTSD, And Who Can Be Affected By It?

 Defining PTSD

-Before being studied and classified as a stress disorder, PTSD was known as "shell shock" or "combat fatigue" and was thought to only affect war veterans.
-Over time, researchers and mental health practitioners have come to understand that children and adults of all genders can develop PTSD following a range of traumatic experiences.
+Before being studied and classified as a stress disorder, post-traumatic stress disorder was known as "shell shock" or "combat fatigue" and was thought to only affect war veterans.
+Over time, researchers and mental health practitioners have come to understand that children and adults of all genders and situations can develop PTSD following a range of traumatic experiences.

-The American Psychological Association defines PTSD as “a disorder that may result when an individual lives through or witnesses an event in which he or she believes that there is a threat to life or physical integrity and safety and experiences fear, terror, or helplessness.”
-Surviving sexual abuse, rape, assault, war, domestic violence, police brutality, or being a witness to or the victim of a violent crime are just a few situations that can lead to developing PTSD.
+The American Psychological Association defines PTSD as “a disorder that may result when an individual lives through or witnesses an event in which they believe that there is a threat to life or physical integrity and safety and experiences fear, terror, or helplessness.”
+Surviving sexual assault, war, domestic violence, or police brutality, or being a witness to or the victim of a serious accident or violent crime are just a few situations that can lead to developing post-traumatic stress disorder.

-It's important to note that not everyone who experiences a traumatic event will develop PTSD.
+It's important to note that not everyone who experiences a traumatic or life-threatening event will develop post-traumatic stress disorder (PTSD).
 After going through a traumatic experience, it's normal to have trouble sleeping, experience intrusive thoughts or flashbacks, and feel anxious, sad, or scared.
 In most cases, these feelings fade away with time.
 When these symptoms last no more than four weeks, they are classified as “acute stress disorder.”

-For people who develop PTSD, however, these and other symptoms can develop months to years after the traumatic event/s ended and can linger for years, sometimes getting worse over time.
-In some cases, PTSD may be a lifelong condition.
+For people who develop post-traumatic stress disorder (PTSD), however, these and other symptoms can develop months to years after the traumatic event(s) ended and can linger for years, sometimes getting worse over time.
+In some cases, PTSD may be a lifelong condition, though symptoms are considered treatable or manageable in many cases.

 Understanding PTSD